laravel-ardent/ardent/README.md

 Have you ever written an Eloquent model with a bunch of relations, just to notice how cluttered your class is, with all those one-liners that have almost the same content as the method name itself?

-In Ardent you can cleanly define your relationships in an array with their information, and they will work just like if you had defined they in methods.
+In Ardent you can cleanly define your relationships in an array with their information, and they will work just like if you had defined them in methods.
 Here's an example:

 ```php
 class User extends \LaravelBook\Ardent\Ardent {